A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: Introduction

+\segment{d41}{} When $E/\QQ$ is an elliptic curve, the conjecture of Birch and Swinnerton-Dyer predicted the following phenomenon:

-Here, the subscript `$\Z$' refers to the cohomology classes for the group $G=\Gal(\bQ/\Q)$ that are {\em crystalline} at $p$, and zero at all $v\neq p$.
-The portion of the conjecture deducing finiteness from non-vanishing is now a theorem, strikingly realized by the process of annihilating the Mordell-Weil group with the $L$-value in question \cite{kolyvagin, kato}.
-When we move to the realm of hyperbolic curves, that is, curves with non-abelian geometric fundamental groups, we have suggested elsewhere an extension of this connection between Diophantine finiteness and non-vanishing of $L$-values \cite{CK, kim4}, even though it has thus far proved difficult to formulate it in precise terms.
-The goal of this paper, in any case, is rather to extend the conjecture of second type, and to provide some preliminary evidence.
-In this regard, recall Grothendieck's section conjecture for a compact hyperbolic curve $X/\Q$, that can be formulated in the presence of a rational base-point $b\in X(\Q)$ as the natural bijection
+This is now a theorem, strikingly realized by the process of annihilating the Mordell-Weil group with the $L$-value in question \cite{Kolyvagin, Kato}.
+When we move to the realm of hyperbolic curves, that is, curves with non-abelian geometric fundamental groups, we have suggested elsewhere an extension of this connection between Diophantine finiteness and non-vanishing of $L$-values \cite{CoatesKim, KimpL}, even though it has thus far proved difficult to formulate it in precise terms.